Mathew Klickstein: Career

 On September 6, 2022, Fantagraphics published Klickstein's See You at San Diego: An Oral History of Comic-Con, Fandom, and the Triumph of Geek Culture, an expansion of his Comic-Con Begins.
 Forewords were written by cartoonists Stan Sakai and Jeff Smith, and Wu-Tang Clan's RZA penned its afterword.
 Fangoria called the book "an essential and defining resource of the forces that have transformed popular culture over the course of the past century."
 Nerdist praised the book's chronicling of "the nexus of nerd culture."
 And Boing Boing called the book "a fantastic, exhaustive look at the rise of geek fandom and culture over the past century through the lens of San Diego Comic-Con."
 Blackstone released the audiobook version on the same day as the physical book's release.
 Klickstein once again produced and hosted a series of touring events throughout the country as well as Canada.

+On March 28, 2024, it was announced that Klickstein would be teaming up with Academy Award and Emmy Award nominated executive producer David Permut and producer Oscar Boyson on a feature-length documentary about Comic-Con, based on his book and podcast series.

 On November 22, 2022, Callisto Media published Klickstein's The Little Encyclopedia of Jewish Culture.
 The book is a light-hearted, illustrated guide to the people, foods, places, and other icons of Jewish culture, and received such lauds as "I'm the kind of Jew who would devour The Little Encyclopedia of Jewish Culture" from comedian, musician, and Dr. Katz, Professional Therapist creator/star Jonathan Katz.

+Klickstein has worked over the years as a marketing/publicity consultant for a variety of artistic, media, tech, educational, community and nonprofit organizations including most recently as "University Writer" at Central State University, Ohio's only public HBCU.

+Klickstein's graphic novel Daisy Goes to the Moon, based on his 2008 novella originally published by Portland-area upstart AtomSmashers, was illustrated by Rick Geary (creator of the inaugural Comic-Con logo and cartoonist for the likes of National Lampoon and Heavy Metal Magazine) and published by Fantagraphics in January 2025.
+Said Publishers Weekly, "Geary ably adapts Klickstein's whimsical novel, written in the naive voice of real-life Victorian child author Daisy Ashford. ...
+Geary's artwork, with touches that recall turn-of-the-century comic strips and antique printing techniques, is perfectly suited to Victoriana."

+One month later, in February 2025, Klickstein's book Lloyd Kaufman:Interviews was published in hardcover, paperback and e-book editions.
+The book was the latest installment in University Press of Mississippi's prestigious and long-running Conversations With Filmmakers series.